kiskolabs/splendidbacon/README.md

   * `config.active_record.mass_assignment_sanitizer = :strict`
   * `config.active_record.whitelist_attributes = true`

-There is a `rails_upgrade` branch where some of this work has been started and pull requests are definitely welcome.

 *Note: Any API keys included in the source code have been revoked and cannot be used.*

 ## Installation (for development)